pitosalas/tb3-ros/clients/README.md

 Connected.
 IP address: 100.xx.xxx.xxx
 ```

-Once the robot is successfully connected to the network, you can try to reach it via `tb3-ros` virtual desktop
+Once the robot is successfully connected to the network, you can try to reach it via cloud desktop

 ```bash
 ssh pi@100.xx.xxx.xxx